< Back to blog

 Security, customer support, and backups

-• Customer support: Intuit includes chat and phone with most plans; QuickBooks Online Advanced adds a dedicated success manager.
-Method provides live onboarding specialists plus a self-serve knowledge base, so users can escalate workflow tweaks without long hold times.
+• Responsive, human customer support.
+Standard Intuit plans include chat and phone help, while QuickBooks Online Advanced ups the ante with a dedicated success manager.
+Method delivers live onboarding specialists plus a robust knowledge base, so routine workflow tweaks don’t spiral into hours on hold.

 Streamline multi-company finance without an ERP

-QuickBooks—online or desktop—remains the most popular accounting software for small businesses because of its ease of use, robust customer support, and deep industry-specific editions.
-But neither flavour was built to centralize several legal entities or automate cross-company tasks.
+QuickBooks—online or desktop—remains the most popular accounting software for SMBs because of its ease of use, robust customer support, and deep industry-specific editions.
+But neither flavour was built from the ground up to centralize several legal entities or automate cross-company tasks.

 Method’s multi-entity platform closes that gap: